Jacksaville1/lava-lubrication/README.md

 .
 The program calculates lava thickness at every mesh point for all times between the eruption start and end.
 These data are stored in variables
 $hsol$
 and
 $t$.
+The program plots the lava thickness at the end of the eruption, the topographic contours and the outline of the observed lava field.
+Snapshots of the flow at other times can be found by interpolation of
+$hsol$ and
+$t$.